Tuition Funding Resources

 Flexible Spending Accounts: Hippotherapy may be considered an “out of pocket medical or disability-related expense.”
 For students/families with Flexible Spending Accounts, tuition payment may be a reimbursable expense when combined with a written prescription from a doctor and documentation from Carlisle Academy that includes the dates of service and tuition payments.
 Students must check with a plan administrator to see if Physical or Occupational Therapy, using hippotherapy as a treatment strategy, is a reimbursable service.

 Housing Vouchers or Rental Subsidies: Students may qualify for reduced rent by submitting a doctor’s written prescription for hippotherapy or adaptive riding to a housing authority, which determines rent and can factor this in as a medical expense.
-Please contact Carlisle Academy’s Director of Therapy Programs for assistance.
+Please contact Carlisle Academy’s Head of School for assistance.